whb605/MssGAD/README.md

 # GLADD
-This is the code for paper "Graph-level Anomaly Detection by Distance From Random Sampling Graph".
+This is the code for paper "Multi-representations Space Separation based Graph-level Anomaly-aware Detection".

 ## Data Preparation